jclarkin/jrclarkin.com/src/content/blog/apis-with-context.md

 ---
-title: "APIs With Context"
+title: "Understanding APIs Through Context"
 publishDate: 2014-01-30
-description: "This week was spent gaining context on APIs.
-Questions such as: Who are the consumers of the APIs, What is the minimum viable check we want in place for a single API..."
+description: "Essential questions for effective API testing: understanding consumers, defining minimum viable checks, and building comprehensive testing strategies that match real-world usage."
+keywords: "API testing, software testing, integration testing, test strategy, API consumers, functional testing"
 ---

-This week was spent gaining context on APIs.
-Questions such as: Who are the consumers of the APIs, What is the minimum viable check we want in place for a single API, and How do we ensure that our API testing is comprehensive and effective?
+This week I dove deep into understanding APIs through their context.
+The key questions driving my exploration: Who are the API consumers?
+What's the minimum viable check for each endpoint?
+How do we ensure comprehensive coverage without over-testing?

-Understanding the context of APIs is crucial for effective testing.
-We need to know who will be using the APIs, what their expectations are, and what scenarios they might encounter in real-world usage.
+**Context changes everything in API testing.** An internal microservice API has different reliability requirements than a public-facing REST API used by thousands of developers.
+The testing strategy must match the stakes.

+## The Critical Questions

+- **Who consumes this API?** Internal teams, external partners, or public developers each have different tolerance for downtime and breaking changes.
+- **What are the core success scenarios?** Not every endpoint deserves the same level of testing rigor.
+- **How do users actually interact with this API?** Testing isolated endpoints misses the real integration patterns.

-We're also exploring different approaches to API testing, from simple functional tests to more complex integration tests that simulate real-world usage patterns.
+We're exploring a spectrum from lightweight functional tests that verify basic request/response patterns to comprehensive integration tests that simulate realistic usage flows.

-The goal is to create a testing strategy that ensures our APIs are reliable, performant, and meet the needs of our users.
+The goal isn't perfect test coverage - it's **strategic coverage** that ensures our APIs are reliable, performant, and serve their intended purpose without wasting effort on unlikely edge cases.